-I have bought 11 rental properties since December 2011 and I thought it would be fun to figure out how much those rentals have increased my net worth.
+I have bought 11 rental properties since December 2010 and I thought it would be fun to figure out how much those rentals have increased my net worth.
 I like to focus on the cash flow my rental properties produce, because that is actual money in my pocket.
-I discovered that my rental properties have appreciated and been bought cheap enough to produce a gain of $600,000 since December of 2010!
+After doing some calculating I discovered my rental properties have appreciated and been bought cheap enough to produce a gain of $600,000 since December of 2010!
 It is important to remember that net worth is all on paper and I would not profit $600,000 if I decided to sell all of my rental properties today.
 I would have to have selling costs and I would have a large tax bill if I sold my rental properties.

 For more information on my rental properties and investment strategies, check out my complete guide to investing in long-term rental properties.